MP Estate Planning UK

 TaxTrust TypeTax Rate

 Understanding these tax implications is crucial for families considering asset protection trusts.
-By carefully evaluating the potential tax benefits and drawbacks, families can make informed decisions about their estate planning strategies.
+The tax position is manageable for most family home trusts, but it requires careful planning and specialist advice.
+By evaluating the potential tax consequences upfront, families can make informed decisions about their inheritance tax planning strategy.

 Lack of Control over Assets